run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > This flag can be used in conjunction with Project-based affinity.
 In this case, the flag is used to refine the list of allowable node groups set in the Project.
 For more information see: [Working with Projects](../../Administrator/admin-ui-setup/project-setup.md).

 --preemptible
 >  Mark an interactive Job as preemptible.
-Preemptible Jobs can be scheduled above guaranteed quota but may be reclaimed at any time.
+Preemptible Jobs can be scheduled above the guaranteed quota but may be reclaimed at any time.

 ### Global Flags